Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 7

 always to be in waiting for the

-whole 24 hours and sleep will
+whole 24 hours and sleep with

-all of your cloths on
+all of your cloths on.

-It is most humiliating o me
+It is most humiliating to me

-to have to stand guard over
+to have to wait stand guard over

 the isolation area or in other words